MEET ETHA, THE iSHARES ETHEREUM TRUST ETF

 01.

-ETHA enables investors to access Ethereum, the second-largest cryptocurrency, within a traditional brokerage accounts.1
+ETHA enables investors to get exposure to ether, Ethereum's native token, the second-largest cryptocurrency, within a traditional brokerage accounts.1

 02.